t04glovern/azure-iot-trashe/instructions/02_iot/03_azure_iot.md

 ## Raspberry Pi Connection Daemon

-Open the following file (or create it if it doesnt exist)
+Open the following file (or create the file if it doesnt exist)

 ```bash
 sudo nano /etc/iotedge/config.yaml